About Civil Help

 We believe that everyone should be able to understand their rights and options in plain English.
 Our guides are written to be practical, clear, and action-oriented.
 Where relevant, we link to official government resources and regulatory bodies so you can verify information and take action.

 We strive to keep our information accurate and up to date.
 However, laws, regulations, benefit rates, and processes change regularly.
 We include review dates on our guides so you can see when they were last checked.
-For the most current information, always check the relevant official source.
+For the most current information, always check the relevant official source linked from each guide.

 Disclaimer